raveberry/raveberry/README.md

 * **Bluetooth support**
 Use your bluetooth speakers with Raveberry, removing the need of an aux cable.

+* **Audio normalization**:
+Raveberry uses replaygain to analyze the volume of songs and prevent sharp volume transitions.

 * **Screen visualization**:
 With the tool [`cava`](https://github.com/karlstav/cava), the current music is split into its frequencies and visualized on a connected screen.
 Can also be configured to run in [user mode](#user_visualization).
 (See screenshot below)